 Record Tracks

 The most important feature of myTracks is the recording of GPS tracks.
-To start a recording tap the button with the text Rec in the lower left corner.
+To start a recording tap the button with the dot in the lower left corner.
 Then select Start Recording to start recording.

 The current recording is displayed as a path on the map, the current position as a blue dot or pin.
 During a recording, you can move the map, zoom in and out.
-If the map should always be centered to the current position, activate the button with the compass needle at the bottom.
+If the map should always be centered to the current position, activate the button with the location button in the top right corner.
 By default, the map is oriented North Up.
 But you can activate the compass in the settings.
 A compass will appear on the map.
 When you tap the compass, a small iPhone icon appears as overlay.
 Now the map automatically aligns to the direction of movement.

-To stop recording, tap the Rec button and select Stop Recording.
+To stop recording, tap the button with the dot and select Stop Recording.
 The new track is then automatically stored in the track library.

 Track recording will continue in the background.
 If you start a recording and then turn off the iPhone or switch to another app, recording will continue anyway.
 But if you quit myTracks manually (using iOS app switcher), then the track recording will stop immediately.